NoahWenzel/Binance-Portfolio-Manager/README.md

 # Binance-Portfolio-Manager
-Uses Binance API to manage crypto portfolio.
+This is part of a much larger project that uses Binance API to manage crypto portfolio.
+New functionality will be coppied over from the larger project as time goes on.

 ## Purpose:
 The functional purpose of this project is to manage and trade cryptocurrency using the Binance API.
 This project is a work in progress and will continue to develope new capabilities.